Russian Jack Springs Park: History

 In 1966, as part of Alaska Centenniel celebrations, there was a movement to use a portion of the park for a zoo.
-Proponents of the Russian Jack Springs Zoo, as it would have been called, included Sammye Taplin and John Mlakar, and opponents included cross-country skiiers and golfers.
+Proponents of the Russian Jack Springs Zoo, as it would have been called, included Sammye Taplin and John Mlakar, and opponents included cross-country skiers and golfers.
 The city had previously agreed to donate land should funding be acquired, but a proposal to use of federal money to build the zoo failed to pass in a referendum put to the Anchorage voters, and what what would become the Alaska Zoo was built on a different site.

 A golf course was opened by the city in autumn 1969.
 It proved popular with golfers, as the town's Forest Park golf course had been closed two years previously.

 It was the site of four murders by Charles L. Meach in 1982.

 Facilities

 Dr. Lidia Selkregg Chalet

 In 1967, an octagonal chalet was built near one of the trails, near the greenhouse and springs.
 It opened on January 12, 1968, and was burnt down early in the morning on July 20, 1979 by an unnamed teenager.
 In 1983, a new chalet was opened 75 yards northwest of the original site.
 Formerly known as the Russian Jack Springs Chalet, it was renamed after Alaskan geologist Lidia Selkregg in 2005.

 The chalet is located near where the prison farm used to be; nearby is the remains of a root cellar used by prisoners and a house used by the assistant warden.
 The house has since been repurposed for use by the Northern Lights Model Railroad Club, which operate what is officially known as a train museum in the building.